zenparsing/esdown/README.md

 ## Overview ##

 **es6now** is an ES6 to ES5 compiler, written in ES6.
-It will allow you to write programs using ECMAScript 6 features without having to wait for Node or browsers to fully implement ES6.
+It will allow you to write programs using next-generation Javascript features without having to wait for Node or browsers to fully implement ES6.

+Read the [Feature Guide](docs/features.md) for more information about the ES6 features that you can use with **es6now**.

 ## Instructions ##

-*You'll need Node.js 0.11 or later for async functions.*

 Install globally with NPM (you may need to `sudo` this):